Office: 01536 416560 Email: help@a-c.org.uk

 Supported Accommodation

-Accommodation Concern has a supported housing provision for single homeless people, building life skills, preparing for independent living, increasing confidence through a planned programme of re-settlement.
-This is self-funded and supported by donations from the public.
+Accommodation Concern run a supported housing provision for single homeless people that supports residents with a person centred plan including building life skills, preparing for independent living and increasing their confidence through a planned programme of re-settlement once they move on from us.
+Most people stay with us for between six and 12 months.

 Eligibility